tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/component-basics.md

 # Component Basics {#component-basics}

-Understand the underlying technology of an Adobe Experience Manager (AEM) Sites Component through a simple `HelloWorld` example.
+In this chapter we will explore the underlying technology of an Adobe Experience Manager (AEM) Sites Component through a simple `HelloWorld` example.
+Small modifications will be made to an existing component, covering topics of authoring, HTL, Sling Models, Client-side libraries.

 ## Prerequisites {#prerequisites}

 Review the required tooling and instructions for setting up a [local development environment](overview.md#local-dev-environment).
-Ensure that you have a fresh instance of Adobe Experience Manager available locally and that no additional sample/demo packages have been installed (other than required Service Packs).

 ## Objective {#objective}